 The San Francisco Waldorf High School Library provides a dynamic learning environment with a wide range of resources, programs, and services for all members of the school community.

 Throughout the year, the librarian presents a "Meet the Author" program series .
-Since September 2006, numerous authors have addressed the student body including: the Nobel Prize-winning economist Joseph Stiglitz; Zlata Filipovic, author of Zlata's Diary and Stolen Voices; U.S. Poet Laureate Robert Pinsky; Benjamin Ajak, one of the lost boys of Sudan; Neil deGrasse Tyson, astrophysicist and Director of the Hayden Planetarium at the American Museum of Natural History; Greg Mortenson and civil rights activist, educator, and author Melba Pattillo Beals.
+Since September 2006, more than 35 authors have addressed the student body including: the Nobel Prize-winning economist Joseph Stiglitz; U.S. Poet Laureate Robert Pinsky; Neil deGrasse Tyson, astrophysicist and Director of the Hayden Planetarium at the American Museum of Natural History; Civil Rights leader and Congressman John Lewis, and Civil Rights activist, educator, and author Melba Pattillo Beals.